 The wine region Wachau situated along the Danube was not made an UNESCO Cultural Heritage site without reason.
 The combination of nature, history and culture has made this one of Austria’s most popular tourist destinations – for foreign visitors and Austrians alike.

 The Wachau takes up a 33-kilometre (20-mile) stretch of the Danube between Melk and Krems in Upper Austria.
 The unique blend of picturesque villages, river landscape, history, culture and regional delicatessen are the main attractions.
 The mild climate, geology and good soil make Wachau one of the prime wine districts of Austria.
 The tourist season in this part of Austria, lasts a bit longer than most places, and stretches from end of March until end of October.
 Nonetheless, for less stress visit Wachau at the beginning or the end of the season.

 Spring, summer and autumn

 Nature presents itself with a range of variations throughout the tourist season by different colours and blooming of different plants.
 The regions is where spring often strikes first in Austria.
 One of the highlights is the blossoming of the apricot trees that colour the river valley pink in April.
 These trees rarely grow north of the Alps but thrive in Wachau due to the special microclimate.
 The Wachau Gourmet Festival often coincides with the bloooming and celebrates the regions culinary heritage over a couple of weeks at the end of March and beginning of April every year.
 The summer is peak season for bike- and cruise tourists, and especially in August, the bicycle-paths along the Danube can be heavy with traffic.
 In the Autumn (September-November) it all quiets down a bit and makes this the perfect time to hunt for locally produced wines and culinary indulgences.
-Hence,

 Vinea Wachau Nobilis Districtus